Skip to main content

 Access requirements

-• Have 25 hours per week of study time
+• Have 25 hours per week to study

 • Regular semester fee